TSA Wait Times Atlanta Airport (ATL) 2026: Live Averages, Real-Time Updates & Pro Tips to Skip Lines

 • Early Mornings or Late Nights: Airports are generally less crowded early in the morning or late at night, making security lines shorter.

-• Avoid Peak Days: Busy travel days, such as Fridays, Sundays, and holidays, tend to have longer wait times.
+• Avoid Peak Days: Busy travel days, such as Fridays, Sundays, and holiday travel, tend to have longer wait times.
 Traveling on midweek days (Tuesdays and Wednesdays) can be less hectic.

 4. Check Wait Times in Advance